 - Be physically active as often as you can and sit less.
 Work out ways that you can keep this going.

 - Have a healthy eating plan.
 Choose healthy foods as well as suitable amounts.

-- Keep a positive mental attitude and seek advice if you are anxious or depressed from your doctor, or other organisations such as Beyond Blue or Lifeline.
+- Keep a positive mental attitude.
+Seek advice from your doctor, or other organisations such as Beyond Blue or Lifeline if you are anxious or depressed.

 - Seek medical advice if you feel unwell.